TPAFS/.github/profile/README.md

 We do this by

 -  Building digital tools and software to lower the barriers consumers face (e.g. [https://persius.org](https://persius.org)).
--  Maintaining data that allow people to access opaque but vital information (e.g. [https://github.com/TPAFS/transparency-data](https://github.com/TPAFS/transparency-data)).
+-  Acquiring and Maintaining data that allow people to access opaque but vital information (e.g. [https://github.com/TPAFS/transparency-data](https://github.com/TPAFS/transparency-data), and [https://github.com/TPAFS/public-records](https://github.com/TPAFS/public-records)).
 -  Reporting on barriers, prevalent behaviors, policy, and perverse incentives plaguing the health industry (e.g. [https://blog.persius.org/](https://blog.persius.org/)).

 **We need all the help we can get, and would appreciate your support in any form.**